-The EPA's final transportation conformity rule addresses revised standards and changes in conformity requirements through several amendments to the final rule.7 EPA found the submitted NO_x and VOC MVEBs adequate8 and approved these MVEBs in 2011.9 EPA's latest version of the conformity rule was published on March 14, 2012, incorporating MAP-21 requirements.10
+The EPA's final transportation conformity rule addresses revised standards and changes in conformity requirements through several amendments to the final rule.
+EPA found the submitted NOx and VOC MVEBs adequate and approved these MVEBs in 2011.
+EPA's latest version of the conformity rule was published on March 14, 2012, incorporating MAP-21 requirements, which were carried forward in the Fixing America's Surface Transportation (FAST) Act, signed into law on December 4, 2015.